egnha/valaddin/README.md

 `strictly()` uses a simple formula syntax to specify arbitrary checks—not just type checks.
 Every check is a formula of the form `<where to check> ~ <what to check>`.
-The "what" part on the right is a function that does a check, while the (form of the) "where" part on the left indicates where to apply the check—at which arguments or expressions thereof.
+The "what" part on the right is a _function_ that does a check, while the (form of the) "where" part on the left indicates _where_ to apply the check—at which arguments or expressions thereof.

 valaddin provides a number of conveniences to make checks for `strictly()` informative and easy to specify.

 #### Use custom error messages

-To clarify the _purpose_ of a check, use a custom error message:
+Use a custom error message to clarify the _purpose_ of a check:

 ```R
 bc <- function(x, y) c(x, y, 1 - x - y)